Alia Atreides: Sandworms of Dune

 In Sandworms of Dune (2007), the voice of Alia continues to irk the Baron, driving him to frequent outbursts that confuse those around him.
 Alia is recreated as a ghola on the no-ship Ithaca; in an attempt to grow Alia exactly as she had been in life, the axlotl tank is flooded with a near-lethal dose of the spice melange.
 Although the Alia ghola shows a great deal more maturity than would be expected for her age, she does not display any Other Memory or signs of Abomination.
 The reincarnated Baron Harkonnen murders the four-year-old Alia ghola on the Ithaca, but is soon murdered himself by the Wellington Yueh ghola.

 In adaptations

 Alia is portrayed by Alicia Witt in David Lynch's 1984 film adaptation, by Laura Burton in the 2000 miniseries Frank Herbert's Dune and by Daniela Amavia in its 2003 sequel, Frank Herbert's Children of Dune.

-Alia does not appear in the 2021 film Dune, which covers the first part of the book.
-The character is expected to appear in the upcoming sequel film.
+Alia appears briefly as an infant in one of Paul's visions of the future in the 2021 film Dune, which covers the first part of the book.
+The casting of Anya Taylor-Joy in Dune: Part Two as an adult Alia in a cameo appearance was kept secret until the February 2024 film premiere in London.

-Laura Fries of Variety wrote in 2003, "Amavia and [Julie] Cox as the tortured Alia and the put-upon Irulan offer layered performances".
+Laura Fries of Variety wrote in 2003, regarding the miniseries adaption of Alia, "Amavia and [Julie] Cox as the tortured Alia and the put-upon Irulan offer layered performances".
 Emmet Asher-Perrin of Tor.com called Amavia's portrayal of Alia a "highlight" of the miniseries, and praised the attention paid to Alia's character development.
 Asher-Perrin praised the miniseries' departure from the novel in regard to Alia's fate:

+In the scripting of 2024's Dune: Part Two, director Denis Villeneuve opted to compress the timeline of events in order to keep Jessica pregnant throughout the film, explaining that he considered it "really fresh and original to have a character who is pregnant and still a powerful woman, a central figure of the story."
+As a result of the change, the adaptation assigns aspects of Alia's role in the book's climax to Paul.
+Instead, Jessica communicates with the sentient fetus throughout the film, while an adult Alia (played by Taylor-Joy) appears in one of Paul's visions of the future.
+Villeneuve acknowledged "it's a strong curve that we took, but I felt that it was very close to the spirit of the book."